 it moved to its present location on Kennedy Boulevard.

 At the dedication ceremony for the new temple, several dignitaries

 were present; among them were Governor A. Harry Moore, Mayor Frank

-Hague, and Reform Jewish theologian Rabbi Sephen S. Wise.
+Hague, and Reform Jewish theologian Rabbi Stephen S. Wise.

 From its beginnings, women have served on its elected board

 of trustees, Blanche Dorfman becoming its first woman president in

 In the 1950s, Temple Beth-El acquired the neighboring physician's office building from an estate for a religious school.
 It was originally called the "Temple House" but was renamed "The Rabbi Samuel A. Berman Temple House" on the occasion of the rabbi's fiftieth anniversary (1936 to 1986) at the temple.